 We may also ask you to provide details of the products you use (either our products or third-party products connected to our products) such as model or serial number.
 We will also ask you for information about problems you report with our products or services, or about related incidents or support needs.
-You may not be able to configure your device until you have accepted our End User License Agreement and once you have done so we will keep a record of your acceptance.

 Information we collect about you from your use of our sites

 We may automatically collect information from you each time you visit our sites and/or use our mobile apps.
 This includes technical information and information about your visit.

 Technical information may include the Internet protocol (IP) address used to connect your device to the Internet, your login information, browser type and version, time zone setting, browser plug-in types and versions, operating system and platform.

 Information about your visit may include the full Uniform Resource Locators (URL); clickstream to, through and from our site (including date and time); products you viewed or searched for; page response times; download errors; length of visits to certain pages; page interaction information (such as scrolling, clicks, and mouse-overs); methods used to browse away from the page; and any phone number used to call our customer service number or social media handle used to connect with our customer service team.

 Information we receive from our products